 According to one recent report, 64% of Americans will retire with only $10,000 in their retirement accounts.
 While that might sound like a significant amount now, it’s not nearly enough to live on once you stop working.

 If you’ve been putting off retirement planning, then it’s never too late to start.
 Your dream retirement can be within reach, but it takes a little pre-planning on your part.
-Today, we’re sharing seven important reasons why taking the reins today can lead to a more fruitful financial future.
+Today, we’re sharing seven important reasons why retirement planning is important and why taking the reins today can lead to a more fruitful financial future.

 1. Stay on Top of Inflation

 Over time, the general price of goods and services will ebb and flow.
 However, it generally tends to rise, and this process is known as inflation.
 Over time, inflation can negatively affect the value of the money that you’ve saved.

 Saving your money in a dedicated retirement account is a great first step, but it helps to start as soon as possible.
 One of the benefits of retirement planning is that the more you accumulate, the greater buffer you have against the inevitable inflation that will occur.

 2. Understand Your Needs